This article has links to products and services we love, which we may make commission from.

 One of the highlights of Nuart Aberdeen are the walking tours which last from April until September.

 Nuart is organised by Aberdeen Inspired and Aberdeen City Council.
-It is funded through council funding and support from partners and sponsors.
+It is funded through council funding and support from partners.

 A clan of volunteers make Nuart possible, many of whom return to develop their skills further the following year.